simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 It is very simple to give an idea of our passage of today!
 On a round dish place a good bit of gray dust; throw in a few gray pieces of wool and stick in fragments of matches.
 Let ants crawl over this bumpy plain, and for realism, blow it in order to create pillars of dust.

 And so we creep along.
 We expected to stay in Chulan, but there the water is bitter so we had to make a detour in order to spend the night in a *kishlak* in New Chulan.
 At the approach to its gray clay huts a light silhouette of mountains is seen unexpectedly---the thresholds of T'ian Shan.
-E.I. 's cold is still torturing her.
+E.I.'s cold is still torturing her.

 Suleiman relates how now in this country two firms are dealing in sausage casings; one German (Faust) and one American (Brenner).
 The prices of casings have risen so unprecedentedly that the works have become unprofitable.
 It is very strange to know that the casings of the sausages in American markets come from Khotan and Aksu.
 The same obstacles occur in the cotton trade.
 In order to raise the prices they mix different unmatched varieties and in this way are ruining the value of the entire product.
 With silk, similar difficulties occur.
 It is impossible to obtain the delivery of an entire order of a quality equal to a chosen sample.
 It is impossible to obtain